 • piHole for DNS ad blocking at the network level

 • VitalPBX combined with Voip.ms service, allowing me to use my phone as a SIP extension and make outgoing calls from my house.
-Without this it’s difficult to make calls without going outside.
+Without this it’s difficult to make calls without going outside due to flaky cell service in my area.

-• Gitlab for keeping track of small projects that I don’t want to put on github
+• Gitlab (running on Docker) for keeping track of small projects that I don’t want to put on github

 • Docker in swarm mode for quickly spinning up new services.